laurent-martin/aspera-api-examples/web/README.md

   node --trace-warnings src/server.js ../config.yaml 3000 webroot/
   ```

+> **Note:** In addition to this the Makefile installs the HTTPGW SDK library.

 ## Using the client

-Once the server is started, it shall display the address to open a browser to, which shall be: <http://localhost:3000>
+Once the server is started, it shall display the URL of the server, which shall be: <http://localhost:3000>

 The client app proposes various cases, using connect versus HTTP GW.
 For those two it will try to connect and retrieve the version.